We Want to Fight for Your Rights! Contact a Maryland Discrimination Lawyer at Our Firm Today

 - Sex and Gender Discrimination: Title VII of the Civil Rights Act forbids any type of employment discrimination based on sex.
 Maryland law further prohibits discrimination based on “sexual orientation” or “gender identity,” which includes failure to adhere to traditional gender norms.

-A Guide to Federal and State Laws Preventing Employment Discrimination in Maryland
+Our Maryland Discrimination Lawyer Outlines Federal and State Laws Preventing Employment Discrimination

 Maryland residents and employees are protected from employment discrimination at both the federal and state level.